DudenessBoy/JSONly/README.md

 ## Platform Compatibility
 JSONly has been tested on Linux and Windows.
 It has not been tested on macOS, so compatibility on macOS is not guaranteed.

-Mobile compatibility is planned but not yet implemented.
+Mobile compatibility (Android and iOS) is planned but not yet implemented.

 ## Usage
 Run the executable for a hassle-free experience.